merriweather post pavilion | 5/4 - 5/5

 When it comes to the end of the night M3's Friday night isn't called the Kix-Off for nothing.
 The Maryland legends always bring it with their fun-edged hard rock.
 With a new record coming out in the next couple of months Kix treated the crowd to two new songs mixed in with all the classics including a rare playing of "Body Talk" that a fan allegedly played the band $1000 to play.
 "Girl Money," "Cold Blood," "Blow My Fuse" and "Midnight Dynamite" of course were included and had Merriweather loud with singing.

-With day two, the sun was shining and the spirits were high.
+With day 2, the sun was shining and the spirits were high.
 The show opened up with solid opening sets delivered by Heaven's Edge and Keel, a great way to start.

 A surprisingly stellar set was then delivered by John Corabi.
 I only say surprising because John has been doing mostly acoustic sets lately in support of his latest record Unplugged and that's what most people were excited to see.
-Instead the former Scream and Mötley Crüe vocalist delivered a killer, fully plugged-in set of tunes spanning his career from originals to Scream and Crüe classics with the well known "Hooligan's Holiday" closing it out.
+Instead the former Scream and Mötley Crüe vocalist delivered a killer, fully plugged-in set of tunes spanning his career from originals to Scream and Crüe classics.
+A crushing version of "Outlaw" opened with the well known "Hooligan's Holiday" closing it out.

 Unfortunately, Corabi was followed up by a series of weak performances.
 Femme Fatale just didn't deliver.
 Broken vocals that only sounded good when the backing vocals kicked in from the respective guitarists and a shy, timid bassist who was so far back that she was practically hiding behind the drum kit.
 On a high note, guitarist Nita Strauss shredded and a charismatic drummer stood out from the band.